 Am I walking the talk here?
 Of course not.
 What I am describing here is an ideal case scenario.
 Those don’t happen too often in business.
 However, working at SAP Hybris, I’m fortunate to have access to some of the best marketing tools available which allow me to move significantly closer to the ultimate goal of creating truly contextual, personalized marketing.
 Done right, personalization increases sales and boosts customer loyalty.
 As fellow marketers, I’d encourage you to start moving towards greater personalization today; no matter how far you’ve got to go.

-Build trust with a global data privacy strategy.
+with a data great strategy.

 This post first appeared on Marketing and is republished here with permission.